My name is Stephan Grabner

 I was amazed that these problems went after about 3 to 4 sessions.
 The gentleness and effectiveness of the treatment convinced me to train as practitioner.

-I am a fully qualified Amatsu Therapist and studied with Jane Langston at the award-winning Amatsu Training School near London and have taken the Amatsu Level 1 Exam in 2016 and the Amatsu Level 2 Exam in 2017, both with distinction.
-I will carry on my studies in 2018 doing the Level 3 course and I prepare to become an Amatsu Teacher
+I am a fully qualified Amatsu Therapist and studied with Jane Langston at the award-winning Amatsu Training School near London and have taken the Amatsu Level 1 (Anma) Exam in 2016 and the Amatsu Level 2 (Seitai) Exam in 2017, both with distinction.
+I completed my studies in April 2019 for Amatsu Level 3 (Shinden) course.

-I am also fully insured, DBS/CRB checked, First Aid trained, a full member of the British Register of Complementary Practitioners (MBRCP & CThA) and a full member of Amatsu Therapy International UK (MATI).
+I am also fully insured, DBS/CRB checked, First Aid trained and a full member of Amatsu Therapy International UK (ATI).

 To book treatments please call me or text me on 07710 258 104 or via e-mail: firstname.lastname@example.org